webqit/quantum-js/README.md

 ## Idea

-Imperative programs are really the foundation for *state* and *effect* and the relationship between them - the very things we try to model today at an abstract level using, sometimes, functional reactive primitives, and sometimes some other means to that end.
+Imperative programs are really the foundation for *state* and *effect* and the relationship between them - the very things we try to model today at an abstract level using, sometimes, functional reactive primitives, and sometimes some other means to the same end.

 <details><summary>Learn more</summary>

 Whether it's an assignment expression that sets or changes the data held in a local variable (`a = b`), or a delete expression that mutates some object property (`delete c.d`), it's all *effect* producing an *end state*!
 (And a large program is just many of these at play, interspersed with control flow structures!)

 What we don't get with how this works naturally is having end state automatically maintained by the effects that produce them as other parts of the program change!
 That's a relationship not maintained by the runtime!
-And that idea is really what we try to acheive in an alternative approach.
+And that idea is often what we try to acheive in an alternative approach.

 </details>